Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Dispersive Interaction

 Next, in Fig.~\ref{fig:Device-freqshift}c,d, we measure the resonator's dispersive shift induced by the ICT and DRT.
 To vary the detuning from the charge transition point, we change the top gate voltage.
 We fit the resonance at each point in detuning to extract the resonant frequency $f_\text{r}$ and line-width, $\kappa$.
-Away from the charge transitions, we extract a bare resonator frequency of $f_0=2.116$~GHz with linewidth $\kappa = 3.1$~MHz ($\kappa_\text{int} = 1.3$~MHz).
+Away from the charge transitions, we extract a bare resonator frequency of $f_0=2.116$~GHz with linewidth $\kappa/2\pi = 2.5$~MHz ($\kappa_\text{int}/2\pi = 1.05$~MHz).
 We find a frequency shift of 1.8~MHz for the ICT and 5.6~MHz for the DRT.
-Further, for the ICT, we extract a coherent coupling rate $g_0=163.8\pm0.5$~MHz, a charge decoherence rate of $\gamma=2.83\pm 0.07$~GHz and a tunnel coupling $2t_c=16.6\pm0.1$~GHz that closely matches the value extracted from lineshape analysis.
+Further, for the ICT, we extract a coherent coupling rate $g_0/2\pi$=168~MHz, a charge decoherence rate of $\gamma/2\pi$=1.45~GHz and a tunnel coupling $2t_c/2\pi$=17.7~GHz that closely matches the value extracted from lineshape analysis.
+Charge decoherence rates, $\gamma/2\pi$, in the range 1-10 GHz have previously been reported in silicon nanowire transistors like the one studied here \cite{dupont-ferrier2013, Gonzalez-Zalba2016, Anasua2018,Ibberson2021}.
 For more details on the extraction of parameters from these fits, see Appendix~\ref{sec:app:fitting-freq-shift}.

-In both cases, $\Delta f$ is of the order of $\kappa$ which is the condition for maximum state visibility ($\Delta f/\kappa=0.58$ for the ICT and 1.8 for the DRT)~\cite{Ibberson2021}.
+In both cases, $\Delta f$ is of the order of $\kappa$ which is the condition for maximum state visibility ($\Delta f/\kappa/2\pi=0.72$ for the ICT and 2.24 for the DRT)~\cite{Ibberson2021}.
 We exploit this regime for fast readout.